CSRD report template: structure and content

 Corentin Tessier - CSR Manager, Alan Allman Associates

-Ready to structure your CSRD reporting?
+Ready to structure your CSRD report?

 Kiosk by G.A.C. can help you structure your ESG data and produce CSRD-compliant sustainability reports.